-Wales is the heartland of the Roberts’.
-Gav’s great-great grandparents lived in Llangollen, just south of the Horseshoe Pass, before leaving the Welsh hills for London and eventually further east to Suffolk.
+Wales is the Roberts’ heartland.
+Gav’s great-great grandparents spent time in Dolgellau and later in Llangollen – just south of the Horseshoe Pass – before leaving the Welsh hills for London and eventually further east to Suffolk.

 So, it was fitting that we took a road-trip along the old routes of our ancestors.

 Road Trip Wales: The Horseshoe Pass, is our account of the journey we’ve taken twice along this route.
-And although the Pass itself is not a long journey, if you’re travelling in Wales it’s a route you must take!
+And although the Pass itself is not a long journey, if you’re travelling in Wales it’s a spectacular drive.

 But before we even reach the Roberts’ heartland, we’re going to start this road trip story back over the border in England…